 The Scriptures say, "Delight yourself in the LORD and he will give you the desires of your heart.
 Commit your way to the LORD; trust in him and he will do this" (Ps.
 37:4-5).
 This verse seems to say our hoped-for requests will be granted as long as we fully commit our ways to God.
 Yet, if that's true, then we've fashioned an idol, a Magic Genie of sorts, who is at our beckon call.
 No, this verse speaks of God working in our lives, and as we mature in him, God places his desires in us so that we want to obey him!

-God is building a temple, not made by human hands, where his Spirit will live (Eph.
+God is building a temple where his Spirit will live; one not made by human hands (Eph.
 2:21, 2 Co.
 5:1).
-The stones of this marvelous temple are being shaped and honed by the Master.
+The stones of this marvelous temple are being shaped, chipped, and honed by the Master.
 What Christ-like character does God want to fashion in our souls?
-Chip, chip.
+(Chip, chip.)
 What behavioral flaw does he want to smooth over?
-Chip, chip, chip.
+(Chip, chip, chip.)
 What sin does he want to eradicate?
-Chip, chip, chip, chip.
+(Chip, chip, chip, chip.)
 This kingdom principle should not be overlooked in situations where our hoped-fors haven't been granted.
 God has an eternal perspective and purpose.
 He will not settle for a people who haven't been trained according to his will.
 This is foundational for understanding the disappointments in our lives and for making sense of them.

 Jesus told Cleopas and his friend, had they believed the Scriptures, they would have known these things, which is also true for us.
 The Scriptures tell us that God is love; he has a plan for our lives (1 Jn.
 4:8, Eph.
 1:11).
 Even though we don't always understand what God is doing, we don't need to walk away wondering, as Peter did, whether God is there, and questioning if he cares or if he's abandoned us?